chenxingqiang/YiRage/docs/source/visualizer.rst

 --------

-The visualizer is designed to render and visualize μGraph, the multi-level hierarchical graph representation used in Mirage to specify GPU tensor program execution.
+The visualizer is designed to render and visualize μGraph, the multi-level hierarchical graph representation used in YiRage to specify GPU tensor program execution.
 It leverages ``graphviz`` to visualize these representations, producing ``.dot`` and ``.png`` files that illustrate the hierarchy of operations at the kernel and block levels in